spring-guides/gs-rest-service/README.md

 Before we get too carried away with building the endpoint controller, we need to give some thought to what our API will look like.

 What we want is to handle GET requests for /hello-world, optionally with a name query parameter.
-In response to such a request, we'd like to send back JSON looking something like this:
+In response to such a request, we'd like to send back JSON, representing a greeting, that looks something like this:

 ```json
 {